Reinforcement Learning from Compiler and Language Server Feedback: Reinforcement Learning from Compiler and Language Server Feedback

+\textbf{Threat model and safety envelope.} Automated editing exposes several failure modes: selector resolution can target the wrong span, system failures can leave partially applied changes, writes can escape the project root, stale configuration can invalidate analysis, and encoding mismatches can corrupt positions.

-\system\ implements a multi-layered safety envelope.
-Operations are preview-by-default (\texttt{--dry-run}).
-A ``workspace jail'' confines all file modifications to the project root, supplemented by explicit allow/deny path filters.
-Mutating operations require a clean Git working tree unless explicitly overridden (\texttt{--allow-dirty}).
-The system performs encoding detection and, in verbose mode, reports dual coordinates (e.g., \utf-16 and \utf-8) to prevent indexing errors.
-Ambiguity in selectors is explicitly surfaced with confidence scores, and atomic application ensures that partial failures can be rolled back.
+\system\ counters them with a layered safety envelope.
+Operations are preview-by-default (\texttt{--dry-run}); a realpath-normalized workspace jail confines all file modifications to the project root, supplemented by explicit allow/deny path filters; and mutating operations require a clean Git working tree unless overridden (\texttt{--allow-dirty}).
+Encoding is detected automatically and, in verbose mode, dual coordinates (\utf-16 and \utf-8) are reported to prevent indexing errors.
+Ambiguous selectors are surfaced with confidence scores and evidence, and staged application, preflight validation, and Git-backed rollback together reduce the risk of partial failures.

-Safety trade-offs are exposed as explicit policy hooks for CI systems and planning agents.
-Key controls include \texttt{--deny-apply-on-ambiguous}, the \texttt{--workspace-jail} flag (enforced by default), and \texttt{--allow-dirty}.
-These controls allow operators to configure the desired balance between automation and safety.
+Safety trade-offs are exposed as policy hooks (\texttt{--deny-apply-on-ambiguous}, \texttt{--workspace-jail}, \texttt{--allow-dirty}) so that CI systems and planning agents can configure them explicitly, making automation auditable rather than implicit.